 Why dont APIs have the --help option?

-I was diagnosing a bug with a internal api at work awhile back and it gave me a potentially novel idea.
-The endpoint I was debugging was returning a 422, the status code for invalid input.
+, the status code for invalid input.
 Because the api was undocumented, I had to open my text editor and take a look at the code to see what input was expected.
-As I was fumbling through the source code, I thought, wouldn't it be great if APIs had the same --help option as CLIs.
+As I was fumbling through the source code, I thought, wouldn't it be great if APIs had the same --help

-For those unfamiliar, it's common practice for a commandline program to write usage instructions to standard out when a --help option is passed, it is conventional enough to warrant a wikipedia but it is not a standard.
+For those unfamiliar, it's common practice for a commandline program to write usage instructions to standard out when a --help

-Imagine you could just do curl -x POST http://my-api.com/user?help And it returned some nice .html or .txt explaining how to use the endpoint?
+explaining how to use the endpoint?
 You could take this further and have the catch all (404) route return a list of domains that are exposed by this service for easily finding endpoints.
 You could also print the usage information on errors.

-I'm not sure this is the case for all teams, but our internal CLI tools are better documented than our APIs.
-I think this is because most CLI frameworks come with the --help functionality baked in and for most http-frameworks documentation is an out of scope addon.
+functionality baked in and for most http-frameworks documentation is an out of scope addon.
 There are standards like openAPI but in practice I rarely see it used, especially for internal endpoints.
 Maybe I'm in a circle of lazy developers but I haven't see an easily way to maintain it and keep the documentation close to the code.

-To test this idea I created an express.js middleware to add the --help convention to an endpoint.
+convention to an endpoint.
 It should be fairly self explanatory with some code samples.

 Here is a basic api, it has a greeting endpoint and a catch all to return 404s on unmatched urls.